softeng-feup/open-cx-aacm/Development-Report.md

 *Iteration 4:*
 * Finally on this iteration we implement the last feature that made us different from anybody else, wich is *sharing resources*.Now the user is able to upload and view the resources used during the lecture.

 We also used this iteration to finnish some last minute details.
 We did a huge improvement on the app design, making it much more user friendly.
-To do such deed we also implemented an calender, that makes the user experience much more pleasent.
+To do such deed we also implemented a calendar, that makes the user experience much more pleasent.

+Releases can be found on the releases page in this repo.

 ---
 ## Test